benjaminp/six/documentation/index.rst

 .. data:: MAXSIZE

-   The maximum size of a container.
+   The maximum  size of a  container like :func:`py3:list`  or :func:`py3:dict`.
    This  is  equivalent  to  :data:`py3:sys.maxsize` in  Python  2.6  and  later (including 3.x).
 Note, this is temptingly  similar to, but not  the same as :data:`py2:sys.maxint`  in  Python  2.
 There is  no  direct  equivalent  to :data:`py2:sys.maxint` in  Python 3  because its integer  type has  no limits aside from memory.

 Here's example usage of the module::